AMPHIBIAN FRIENDS NEWSLETTER 2018

 - Try to keep a rough tally of what kind of amphibians you see, how many you see, and which way they are crossing.
 When you are finished volunteering for the night, please checkout and let us know what you tallied.
 The migration usually begins at dusk and the traffic slows by 9 or 10 depending on what night of the week it is.

 If you received this email, you are on the email alert list.
 This means I will send out an email alert to let you know if I think the weather conditions are optimal for a migration.
-I try to get an email out around lunchtime.
-If evening comes and you are still in doubt whether to come out, call my home number or cell.
-Mother Nature is very fickle and I can only take a good guess at what the amphibians are going to decide to do on a certain night.
+I try to get an email out in the afternoon.
+If evening comes and you are still in doubt whether to come out, call my cell.
+I will take a good guess at what the amphibians are going to decide to do.

 Kim White, Coordinator of Volunteers